Shk-aftab/TenderMind/README.md

 # TenderMind

-TenderMind is a Flask-based web application designed to streamline the management of tenders.
-Leveraging AI-powered data extraction, TenderMind allows users to upload tender documents, automatically extract and organize key information, and interact through an integrated chat interface.
+TenderMind is a web solution designed to streamline the management of tenders.
+Leveraging AI-powered data extraction, TenderMind allows users to upload tender documents, automatically extract and organize key information, visualize the KPI metrics for tender. to help easily undesrand and take decision to pursue the tender.
+User can also interact through an integrated chat interface to do detailed analysis.

 ## Features

 - **Document Upload:** Easily upload tender documents (e.g., PDFs) through the user-friendly interface.
 - **AI-Powered Data Extraction:** Automatically extract essential tender details using AI for efficient data management.
 - **Dashboard:** View and manage all uploaded tenders in a centralized dashboard with organized cards displaying key information.
+- **Metrics:** Visualize important metrics on home page.
 - **Add-ons Management:** Select and view additional tender details through customizable add-ons.
 - **Chat Interface:** Interact with an AI-powered chat for assistance and information retrieval related to tenders.
 - **Data Analysis:** View complexity of tenders through Metrics on dashboard.